jbrodriguez/reactorx/README.md

 import { createStore } from 'reactorx'

-// Define an plain object tree as the state of your application let initialState = {
+// Define a plain object tree as the state of your application let initialState = {
     counter: 0,
 }

-let actions = {
+// actions are defined as methods of an object let actions = {
     increment: ({state, actions}, delta) => {
         return {